svmpsp/bad-framework/docsrc/pages/parameters.rst

 .. _pages/parameters:

-Hyper-parameter tuning
+Hyperparameter tuning
 ======================
 BAD is designed to run a large number of experiments in parallel.
 This enables effective parameter searches.

 The BAD parameter API was developed to be both intuitive and powerful.

-Parameters should be specific for each :ref:`Candidate <pages/candidate>`.
+Parameters should be specific for each :ref:`Candidate <pages/candidates>`.

 The parameters API is used to define the experiments to be run by the BAD framework.
 Each parameter combination defines an experiment.

 The Candidate parameters file
 -----------------------------
-All Candidate parameters are defined in the **candidate_parameters.txt** file.
+All Candidate parameters are defined in the **.bad/candidate_parameters.txt** file.

 This file contains a parameter setting for each line.
 The Candidate parameters file also supports line comments.